 The window was changed to a small one like in the other bathroom, a proper size for above a bathtub.
 The other window is a double hung to match the other already-updated windows.
 Stucco was reapplied:

 And after painting with texcote, you can hardly tell there was anything done.
 The living room feels much brighter and we are happy with the change.

-When we bought the house from our nfl picks, 3 of the bedrooms, the hall and entryway had hardwood floors of various stain colors, and were in need of refinishing.
+When we bought the house, 3 of the bedrooms, the hall and entryway had hardwood floors of various stain colors, and were in need of refinishing.
 The previous owners also mentioned that the hardwood floor continued into the living and dining room, but they had put carpet over it long ago.
 So the first day we owned the house, Aunt Vicki, Amy and I started to remove some worn out carpet.